Implementing an Integrated Cyber-Physical System Utilizing Open Standards and Inexpensive Components

 Dreaming of Possibilities

-Like any other building, we have the typical systems: heating, fire, security, video, access, network, lighting, leak detection, etc. E
+Like any other building, we have the typical systems: heating, fire, security, video, access, network, lighting, leak detection, etc. Each of these systems has individual controls.
+As is our penchant, we started exploring and dreaming about what might be possible.

 Would it be possible to have a single control for all our systems?
 Could we make a single dashboard that would show our building’s health?
 Could we press a single button and shut off the lights, adjust the heating, ensure all doors were closed and set the alarm?
 Also, once we walked out, could it lock the doors behind us?
 Could the building alert us to a leak or overflowing condensate on an A/C unit?
 Could we see temperature trends, correct them for weather and be warned if our heating equipment was beginning to fail?